Kangran/turtle-trading/README.md

         - High trading volume
         - Trend well
     - Position sizing: How much to trade
-        - Diversification
         - Money management
     - Entries: When to enter trade
         - Exact price and market conditions to enter
-        - Consistent in taking entry signals
     - Stops: When to cut loss
-        - Define point to get out before entering
         - Tighten stops based on 2 times volatility from previous fill price, or use 0.5 times volatility for each unit
     - Exits: When to exit trade
         - Maintain discipline to exit
-        - Do not exit early
     - Tactics: How to trade
         - Do not place stop orders
         - Use limit orders
-        - Wait for temporary price reversal before placing orders
         - If multiple signals
             - Rank markets that moved the most in terms of volatility
             - Long strongest market